PtirthP/Food-Ordering-System/README.md

-# Wawa Touch Screen Program
+# Wawa Food Ordering Screen Clone

 🥖🥤 Welcome to my Wawa Touch Screen program, created as part of the IST331 course at Penn State-Abington in Fall 2022! 🥪☕